mennylevinski/core_net_scanner/README.md

 - **Basic Traffic Inspection** module, real-time monitoring of active TCP connections
 - **Logging system**, exportable log file (TXT format) for more detailed output

-For a detailed list of all common ports scanned by Net Scanner, see [PORTS.md](PORTS.md)
+For a complete list of the common ports scanned by the tool, see [PORTS.md](PORTS.md)

 ---